History of the United States Virgin Islands: Pre-Columbian history

 Archeological evidence shows that the Virgin Islands were inhabited for thousands of years before the arrival of Christopher Columbus.
-The earliest evidence of human presence on the islands comes from Saladoid style ceramics which have been dated to c.
+The earliest evidence of human presence on the islands comes from Saladoid-style ceramics dating back to c.
 250 BCE.

 The islands were inhabited at different times by the Arawak, Ciboney, and Kalinago peoples.
-Evidence suggests that all three tribes had been maritime peoples who subsisted primarily by hunting and gathering and used dugout canoes for transportation and subsistence fishing.
-The Ciboney are the first peoples thought to have settled the island, around 300–400 BCE, followed by the Arawaks around 100–200 CE.
-The origin of the Ciboney people is unknown, though the Arawaks are believed to have originated from Central America, having traveled through the Lesser Antilles to arrive at the Virgin Islands.
+These tribes were maritime peoples who subsisted primarily on hunting and gathering and used dugout canoes for transportation and fishing.
+The Ciboney people are thought to be the first to have settled the islands, around 300–400 BCE, followed by the Arawaks around 100–200 CE.
+The origins of the Ciboney people are unknown, though the Arawaks are believed to have originated from Central America, having traveled through the Lesser Antilles to reach the Virgin Islands.

-The Saladoid culture characterized the Virgin Islands until c.
+The Saladoid culture was present in the Virgin Islands until c.
 600 CE.
 This period was followed by the Ostionoid culture.
-The increase in the size of archeological sites dating to the Ostionoid period shows that the islands experienced population growth during this era.
+An increase in the size of archeological sites dating to the Ostionoid period shows that the islands experienced population growth during this era.
 The majority of rock art on the Virgin Islands is dated to the Ostionoid period, after 1000 CE.
-A variety of rock art sites are preserved on the modern-day United States Virgin Islands; on rock outcroppings on the coast near, Congo Cay, Botany Bay, and Robin Bay; petroglyphs at Salt River; and the Reef Bay figures at the base of a waterfall.
-Rock carvings made by the Arawak peoples during this era are preserved at the Virgin Islands National Park on St. John.
+A variety of such sites are preserved on the modern-day United States Virgin Islands; on outcroppings on the coast near Congo Cay, Botany Bay, and Robin Bay; petroglyphs at Salt River; and the Reef Bay figures at the base of a waterfall.
+The Reef Bay figures made by the Arawak peoples during this era are preserved at the Virgin Islands National Park on St. John.

 During the 14th century, the Kalinago began settling the islands.
-Compared to the Arawak and Chiboney peoples, who had inhabited the islands for much of their history, the Kalinago had a more war-like society.
+Compared to the Arawak and Chiboney peoples, who had inhabited the islands for much of their history, the Kalinago had a more militant society.
 Archeological remains of bows with poisoned arrows, javelins, and clubs are dated to this era.
-At the time of their arrival, the Arawak society already on the island was comparatively agricultural and primarily armed with spears.
+At the time of their arrival, the existing Arawak society was comparatively more agrarian and primarily armed with spears.
 A significant number of the Arawak either fled or were killed by the Kalinago sometime before the arrival of Christopher Columbus in 1493.
-An archaeological site at Salt River Bay shows evidence of a religious center used by the Arawaks which the Kalinago took over during the 14th century.
+An archaeological site at Salt River Bay shows evidence that an Arawak religious center was taken over by the Kalinago during the 14th century.
 Remains of tools and everyday objects crafted from bone, shell, stone, cotton, grass, and hemp have also been discovered on the islands.
 Pottery from the Arawaks and Kalinago has also been preserved, while a lack of ceramic evidence suggests the Ciboneys did not work with clay.
-At the time of European exploration, Taíno was spoken throughout the Virgin Islands.
+At the time of European arrival, the Taíno language was spoken throughout the Virgin Islands.